Argennon-Project/ADAGs/README.md

 The Argennon Decentralized Autonomous Governance system (ADAGs /eɪ-dagz/) is a smart contract which is able to perform *governance actions*.
 These actions, for the ADAGs version functioning on the Binance Smart Chain, include:

-- Starting new crowdfunding campaigns with different configurations
+- Starting new token sales with different configurations
 - Minting new ARG tokens
 - Sending funds to any address as grants
 - Changing the threshold of voting weight needed for accepting a proposal